FranklinTrevor/nek_ci/docs/source/cases/lowMach.rst

 where :math:`\delta` is a user-specified parameter which controls the sharpness of the solution profile.
 Dirichlet boundary conditions are specified at the x-extents of the domain, :math:`x=[-1,1]`, which correspond to the exact solution values from the above relation.

-The solution fields are :math:`\phi=\{u,p,T\}`.
-The reference error used to evaluate the solver's performance was obtained in the HPC Sawtooth with a polynomial order of 5.
-Tests are performed using a polynomial order of 7.
+Tests are performed using a polynomial order of 7 and two CI modes are tested.
+Both CI tests exercise the $lowMach$ plugin in NekRS.
-The CI mode 1 tests the low Mach solver, while the CI mode 2 also includes subcycling in the calculations.
+The only difference between the two tests is that CI index 2 also uses subcycling for extrapolation of convective terms in both the fluid and scalar solvers.
 Errors were computed at :math:`t=0.3`.
 :numref:`fig:lowMach1` and :numref:`fig:lowMach2` present the :math:`L_2`-norm obtained for both CI modes.
 Results show the decay trend of error norms for the *lowMach* case for the :math:`x`-component of velocity, hydrodynamic pressure, and temperature fields.